kristofa/mock-http-server/README.md

 +   Persisted requests/responses are copies from the requests/responses with the real services so no chance of mistakes by manually creating requests/responses.

+## Contribution ##

+If you want to contribute, this is a list of wanted functionality:

++   Maven plugin: Set up and start mock-http-server before executing tests and tear it down when tests are finished.
+Preferably configured to replay requests/responses from file.

 ## Changelog ##

 ### 4.0-SNAPSHOT ###

 Major version bump because custom matching of http requests has been reworked.
-Version 3.0 was released prematurely and wasn't tested enough before release.
+When actually using version 3.0 it became clear that it was suboptimal.
-This has a lot nicer implementation and major cleanup of existing `HttpResponseProvider` instances.
+4.0-SNAPSHOT has a lot nicer implementation and major cleanup of existing `HttpResponseProvider` instances.

-+   Better and chainable matching support.
++   Better and chainable request matching support.
 (Documentation to follow)
 +   Clean-up of existing HttpResponseProvider implementations.
 +   `HttpRequestResponseFileLoggerFactory` has the option to delete previously logged requests/responses.
 This prevents potential test failures if your new log session has less request/responses than previous one or if the requests/responses come in different order.